do-ob-io/core/packages/crypto/README.md

 ### JWT Tokens

-This module can be used to create and verify JWT tokens.
+This module can be used to create and verify asymetric JWT tokens.

 ```typescript
 import { token } from '@do-ob/crypto';